junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ![mode selection](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/model_selection.png)

 There are two ways to perform few-shot learning: **cross-validation** and **minimum description length**.
-The former is well-known, so I won't go into detail, but the latter is also commonly used for model selection despite being less well-known.
+The former is well-known, but the latter is also commonly used for model selection despite being less well-known.

 Minimum Description Length, or MDL, is a criterion used for model selection that balances the model's complexity with its ability to fit the data.
 The aim of MDL is to find the simplest model that can accurately represent the data.

-When using MDL, we take an expectation over the possible values of "k", which determines how the dataset is split between the training and validation sets.
-Here's a pseudo code to understand MDL better:

-	1. Divide the dataset into "k" folds.
-	2. Use "k"th fold for testing and the rest for training.
-	3. Repeat the process for all "k".

 In simpler terms, we want to encode information using as few bits as possible.
 Therefore, models that are more compressible generally lead to better generalization and, in turn, better models.